Pawnee County, Nebraska

 Pawnee County is a county in the U.S. state of Nebraska.
 As of the 2020 United States census, the population was 2,544.
 Its county seat is Pawnee City.

 In the Nebraska license plate system, Pawnee County is represented by the prefix 54 (it had the fifty-fourth-largest number of vehicles registered in the county when the license plate system was established in 1922).

 History

+County Formation

 Pawnee County was formed in 1854.
 It was named for the Pawnee Native American tribe.

-On May 30, 1879, the "Irving, Kansas Tornado" passed through Pawnee County.
-This tornado measured F4 on the Fujita scale, and had a damage path 800 yards wide and 100 miles.
+Pawnee County Formation

+Pawnee County was formed in 1854.
+It was named for the Pawnee Native American tribe.

+Irving Tornado Family

+On May 30, 1879, a violent long-track tornado tracked through Pawnee County during a major Midwestern severe weather outbreak.
+Retrospectively rated F4 on the Fujita scale, the primary vortex developed near Randolph, Kansas, before widening into a destructive 800-yard-wide track that extended for roughly 100 miles into Richardson County, Nebraska.
+The storm caused severe regional devastation, killing at least 18 people and injuring over 60 along its path, including the near-total destruction of the town of Irving, Kansas.
+The historic disaster was extensively cataloged in the field by U.S. Signal Service meteorologist John Park Finley, forming the foundational basis for early American severe storm research and convective forecasting models.

+2026 Tornado

+On May 18, 2026, the county was struck by a severe stovepipe tornado during a multi-day regional severe weather outbreak.
+At 4:44 PM CDT, the National Weather Service (NWS) confirmed a tornado on the ground moving toward Pawnee City, prompting the issuance of a rare, high-tier Tornado Emergency under a "Particularly Dangerous Situation" alert.
+The destructive vortex tracked northeastward through southeastern portions of the county toward Du Bois before crossing into neighboring Richardson County, Nebraska, stripping residential roofs and leaving localized structural damage to rural farmsteads along its path.
+Preliminary ratings from the NWS indicate EF2+ intensity, though an official Enhanced Fujita (EF) rating has not yet been issued.

 Geography

 Pawnee County lies on the south line of Nebraska.
 Its south boundary line abuts the north boundary line of the state of Kansas.
 The Big Nemaha River flows southeastward through the NE corner of the county, and smaller local drainages flow upward through the county to discharge into the Big Nemaha.
 The county's terrain consists of rolling hills, with its planar areas largely devoted to agriculture.
 The county has an area of 433 sqmi, of which 431 sqmi is land and 1.9 sqmi (0.4%) is water.